-Gaby Alegro is a singer and songwriter from Miami, Florida currently based in Boston, Massachusetts.
-She is a voice student at Berklee College of Music studying Professional Music and is set to graduate in December of 2018.
+Gaby Alegro is a singer and songwriter from Miami, Florida currently.
+She is an alumnus of Berklee College of Music having studied Music Production & Engineering and Vocal Performance.
 Influenced by artists like Tori Kelly, Thirdstory, and James Taylor, Alegro uniquely combines elements from the pop, R&B, and singer-songwriter genres in her personal style, showcased in her debut EP, "Seasons.”

-When she lived in Miami, she sang in the choir at her church for over 5 years where her eyes were opened to the world of classical music.
+Growing up in Miami, she sang in the choir at her church beginning at age 14 where her eyes were opened to the world of classical music.
 Through this and the influence of her mother, she was able to develop a distinct ear for harmony and learn vocal techniques that help her stand out as a singer now.
 She has had opportunities to share her passion for music through shows at her church, charity events, and shows at school.
 At her intensely academic high school, School for Advanced Studies or SAS, she was missing music as a regular part of her day and found that too many students loved music as a hobby but had no way to share their passion for it so she created the music club and played at and hosted the talent show in her senior year.
 She wrote and recorded the alma mater for SAS with her best friend, Kristen, in the professional studios at the school and performed it at the graduation ceremony during their junior year.
-Since being at Berklee, she has had the opportunity to do things like record background vocals on a friend’s personal project, perform at various open mics, start a band with her close friends and play shows around Boston, perform in ensemble recitals, and much more.
+Since being at Berklee, she has had the opportunity to do things like record background vocals and guitar on friends’ personal project, perform at various open mics, start bands with her close friends and play shows around Boston, perform in ensemble recitals, and much more.
 She had the opportunity to host a two-day songwriting and music career workshop at SEED School of Miami, perform at Carnegie Hall with her church choir, and perform at MIT for their Christmas Study Hall session.
-She recently performed at The Red Room, a venue where big name artists like Tori Kelly, Leon Bridges, and The Fray have played.
+On December 4, 2017, she performed at The Red Room, a venue where big name artists like Tori Kelly, Leon Bridges, and The Fray have played.

 Music was introduced to her at a very young age: her mom is a classical singer and her dad is a music enthusiast, of sorts.
 She comes from a Brazilian family where music is an integral part of the culture and the strongest force that brings us together.
 She grew up visiting her family in São Paulo where they would get together every Sunday, everyone would grab an instrument, and they would just play.
 Starting around 8 years old, she took a few years of piano lessons which gave her a foundation of understanding basic theory and piano-playing techniques.
 She began teaching herself to play guitar and writing some songs when she was 16.
 Learning tips and techniques about guitar from her classmates at Berklee has only accelerated her learning process and made her love and appreciate the instrument more.
 She’s always been passionate about the drums and was lucky enough to meet and become close to a drummer on her second day at Berklee.
 He taught her basics about technique and improvising and continues to help her advance as a drummer and an overall musician.
 Now she has been lucky enough to gain experience drumming by being a session musician for a friend’s personal project.